xNetcat/prebot/README.md

 # prebot

-Bot that can respond to someone asking if you are present.
+Bot that can respond to someone asking if you are present in the class.
 It's not that advanced so please use with caution

 ## Requirements